justiss4all/justiss4all.github.io/index.md

 >
 > We haven't met but I have an idea that may help you drive more leads, pipeline, and sales from your marketing programs.
 >
-> We recently used this idea at Salesforce and IBM to improve marketing ROI and increase MQL's in under six weeks and I'd like to share how.
+> We recently used this idea at Salesforce and IBM to improve marketing ROI and increase MQL's in under two months and I'd like to share how.
 >
 > I can be reached at (404) 123-4567.
 Again, this is Brian Justiss with Datorama and my number is (404) 123-4567
 >